Quality CareFind out why Mayo Clinic is the right place for your health care. Make an appointment.

 At the time of initial diagnosis of prostate cancer, the PSA level helps determine how likely it is that the cancer has spread (metastasized).
 It also helps determine how likely the cancer will be cured with treatment such as radiation or surgery.
-Generally, the higher your PSA level and the faster the rate at which it increases, the more prostate cancer cells you have in your body.
+Your doctor also considers other factors, such as your prostate cancer stage, the grade of your cancer and your Gleason score in figuring your prognosis.

 If you have been diagnosed with prostate cancer and are concerned about your prognosis, discuss your situation with your doctor.

 Mayo Clinic does not endorse companies or products.
 Advertising revenue supports our not-for-profit mission.

 Check out these best-sellers and special offers on books and newsletters from Mayo Clinic.

 Mayo Clinic is a not-for-profit organization and proceeds from Web advertising help support our mission.
 Mayo Clinic does not endorse any of the third party products and services advertised.

 A single copy of these materials may be reprinted for noncommercial personal use only.
 "Mayo," "Mayo Clinic," "MayoClinic.org," "Mayo Clinic Healthy Living," and the triple-shield Mayo Clinic logo are trademarks of Mayo Foundation for Medical Education and Research.